 Term 1 – Grammar

-Grammar is the art of inventing and combining symbols.
-Students learn the parts of speech and how to properly combine them in sentences with a clear meaning.
+Grammar is the art of arranging words properly.
+Students learn the parts of speech and how to combine them in sentences with a clear meaning.
 Students complete weekly exercises to practice what they learn in class.

 Term 2 – Rhetoric